 The game of polo has a checkered history.
 Historians tell us the game originated from Iran in the 5thCentury BC.
 That’s a pretty long time ago, but the modern game is developed by the British and by corollary it was popularized in India also by the British.
 Sometimes I wonder how much we Indians owe to the Raj.
 It was a priceless period that saw the British introduce almost all sports like Polo, Cricket, Hockey and tennis to India.
 Where would be without the Raj?

 Polo in India

-Polo is a game played on horse back.
+Polo is a game played on horseback.
 As I have mentioned the first requirement is physical fitness and the second is the ability to be a good rider.
-As in all games, Polo also has to be learnt.
+As in all games, Polo also has to be learned.
 All the rules of the game are so framed so that the safety of the horse and rider is paramount.

 The polo field is one of the largest in terms of area and encompasses 9 football fields.
 It is generally about 300 yards long and 160-200 yards wide.
-These are international standards and Polo cannot be played in a smaller field.
-The polo field will have a goal post at one end like in a football ball field .
-The goal post is 7 ft wide and in addition the field must have fine grass grown all over.
+These are international standards and Polo cannot be played on a smaller field.
+The polo field will have a goal post at one end like in a football ball field.
+The goal post is 7 ft wide and in addition, the field must have fine grass grown all over.
 This grass has to be specially looked after, hence setting up a polo field and its maintenance is quite an expense.
-Along with this the club house must have all amenities for the players and one can’t have a polo club without a club house.
+Along with this, the clubhouse must have all amenities for the players and one can’t have a polo club without a clubhouse.

-Polo is played in 77 countries and Indian polo team takes part in many world wide competitions.
+Polo is played in 77 countries and Indian polo team takes part in many worldwide competitions.
 The game is popular in the USA, where it is controlled by the United States polo association.
-In India the game is gaining in popularity, but is not a mass based game yet.
+In India, the game is gaining in popularity but is not a mass-based game yet.
 It is sustained by the Indian Army, but now corporate sponsorship has come in and that is good news.
-I hope more people can learn to ride a horse and so take to Polo.
+I hope more people can learn to ride a horse and so take Polo.